Tuesday, 7 October 2025

 Cuxton rectory, September 2025

 About 3,500 churches in the UK have closed since 2013, while more than 900 places of worship are on Historic England’s “heritage at risk” register.
 I fear for our little church of St. Michaels, especially since the advent of the church hierarchy's plan to strip all decision-making powers away from local PCCs (GS2222) in its bid to accelerate the closure of all those pesky unfashionable little village churches that have supported them for the past 500 years.
+The C of E is not a business and churches surely do not have to make a profit.
+These closures seem morally wrong.

 The church is not short of money.
 The Church of England's endowment fund alone generated a 10.3% return of a staggering £1.1 billion in 2024, while the total value of the fund grew to £11.1 billion.
 The income for the Church of England is much larger, encompassing parish income, investments and other contributions.
 Sure, the church want to divert resources to churches in poorer or deprived areas and that's just fine.
 Cuxton wouldn't be classed as 'poor' or 'deprived'.